google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 ```
 {% endraw %}

+Make sure to change to the `language` to that of your target code.
 Optionally, edit the following fields to view coverage reports at
 `https://USERNAME.github.io/STORAGE-REPO-NAME/coverage/latest/report/linux/report.html`:
 - set `storage-repo` ([instructions here])